programmfabrik/fylr-gitbook/for-partners/data-model-sync/objectstore.md

 ---
 description: >-
-  As partner you can use our objectstore infrastructure to transfer fylr (and easydb 5) data models between fylr instances.
+  As a partner of Programmfabrik GmbH, you can use our objectstore infrastructure to transfer fylr (and easydb 5) data models between fylr instances.
 ---

 # Data Model Sync

 This can be used, for example, to develop a data model on a fylr staging instance of fylr and then transfer it to the fylr production instance.

-If you want to use this service,
+## To use this service

-1. please create a support ticket.:
+1. Please create a support ticket:
 * Tell us the name of the instance.
 * Ask for a unique identifier, which will be used as the objectstore-ID.
 * Tell us about the usage type of each instance using the same data model.
 Examples: production, staging, test.
 But you are free to choose any term.